sambourgault/cart415/README.md

 # cart415 - PROCESS JOURNAL
 this repo holds sam's attempts to dive into game design.

+## Feb 11th, 2018: Two rough prototypes

+Prototype 1: Sound recorder --> Inspired by Steve Reich and Brian Eno pieces experimenting with synchronicity and asynchronicity of multiple sound recorder playing back at slightly different speed, this prototypes explores the visual resemblance of a tank tread tracks and a magnetic tape.
+Each AI in the game has a specific violon note that plays at different speed than the others.
+The AIs are on a platform from which they can fall.
+If they fall, they disappear, and the sound does too.

+Prototype 2: Audio guide --> This prototype appears as an audio guide to explore the world of Tanks!.
+Each element from the game is replaced by a white prism and when the tank (in a FPS format) collide with the object, Daisy, the audio guide, gives the player a description of the object.

 ## Feb 10th, 2018: First thoughts on Sound

 **Ideas**